GARY BAILEY

 and England Goalkeeper

-FA World Cup Final – making a famous save in 1983
+FA cup final picture – making a famous save in 1983 vs Brighton – last seconds of extra time

 MANCHESTER UNITED

-Gary Bailey is a Manchester United Legend, having played 375 first team games for the Red Devils in the late 70’s and 80’s, for England from 1979 to 1986 including won 2 FA cup in 1983 and 1985.
+Gary Bailey is a Manchester United Legend, having played 375 first team games for the Red Devils in the late 70’s and 80’s, including won 2 FA cup wins in 1983 and 1985, and also played for England from 1979 to 1986 and was part of the 1986 Mexico world cup squad.

 SOCCER PRESENTER AND COMMENTATOR